Below, we compare fossil fuels vs biofuel, biomass, biogas, and bioenergy across different aspects and indicators.

 [Generally, ethanol costs more than gasoline per litre]

-The cost [of some ligno-cellulosic ethanols is] predicted to halve in the next decade with further process development, low-cost waste feedstock, co-production of other by-products and scaling up of plants.
+The cost [of some ligno-cellulosic ethanols is] predicted to halve in the next decade with further process development, low-cost waste feedstock, co-production of other by-products and scaling up of plants [for biofuel]

-The use of biofuels would indeed result in net fuel cost savings of $890 billion when compared to fossil fuels.
-The key issue to take into consideration is that higher amount of biofuels may make the overall fuel costs more expensive than the fossil fuels on a short-term horizon.
-However, those initial costs could be compensated by the fuel cost savings in the longer-run.
+The use of biofuels would … result in net fuel cost savings of $890 billion when compared to fossil fuels.
+[Biofuels may be …] more expensive than the fossil fuels on a short-term horizon [however there may be …] fuel cost savings in the longer-run.

 In addition, several favorable government policies also exist to encourage biofuel technologies, which include quotas for renewable fuels in various countries.